Jzeken/PortfolioBlog/README.md

 # Planning our application
 1. Questions
---What are we Building?
+	-What are we Building?
---Who are we building it for?
+	-Who are we building it for?
---What features do we need to have?
+	-What features do we need to have?
 2.User Stories
 3.Model our Data
 4.Think through the pages we need in our app